 The Global Internships program is open to UC Berkeley students and students from other colleges and universities.
-To be eligible, you must have completed at least one year of college by the start of the program, have at least a 2.0 GPA, and be at least 18 years old at the time of application.
+To be eligible, you must have completed at least one year of college by the start of the program, have at least a 2.0 GPA (please note: though admission to the program only requires a 2.0 GPA, supervisors in certain internship sectors, such as STEM, may require higher GPA’s), and be at least 18 years old at the time of application.
 Applicants to the Global Internships program must either be currently enrolled in an undergraduate degree program or have graduated within the last 12 months.
-You may not be on academic probation or under censure for student misconduct at the time of application review.
-Please note, there may be additional requirements or prerequisites for the specific program you select; please check the location specific page for details.
+You may not be on academic probation or under censure for student misconduct at any point from application review to the end of your program.
+There may be additional requirements or prerequisites for the specific program you select; please check the location-specific page for details.
 You may only apply to one Global Internships or Summer Abroad program per summer.

-International students are generally not eligible for the San Francisco Bay Area Internship option unless you have completed one year of full-time study at a college in the United States in the year immediately preceding your internship, are authorized for F-1 Curricular Practical Training or J-1 Academic Training under federal visa regulations, and have a valid visa for the extent of the program.
+International students are generally not eligible for the internship options located in the United States unless you have completed one year of full-time study at a college in the United States in the year immediately preceding your internship, are authorized for F-1 Curricular Practical Training or J-1 Academic Training under federal visa regulations and have a valid visa for the extent of the program.

 Applications are reviewed by Berkeley Study Abroad to ensure compliance with University policies and individual program requirements.
 Berkeley Study Abroad reserves the right to void the admission of any student who is discovered not to meet the above requirements after being admitted.